Pra101/FileUploadandURLShortnerPorject/README.md

 # File Upload and Short Link Generation Platform Project Made By Prahalad Singh,

+Hosted on: https://farmart-app.onrender.com/ (Note: hosting was done on a free Instance, which gets down after inactivity.
+If you really want to test the deployed app do, let me know I will restart the server.)
-This is projects follows separation of concers policies, And hence the code base is separated between two different entities.
+This project follows the separation of concerns policies, And hence the code base is separated between two different entities.
 These are:

 ## 1. *Farmart-client*:
-which generally deals with frontend aspect of Project and acts as medium between end-user and server to communicate.
-Implemented using React and used Axios for creating API Calls to the backend.
+which generally deals with the frontend aspect of the Project and acts as a medium between end-user and server to communicate.
+Implemented using React and Axios for creating API Calls to the backend.

 ### FarMart Client Features

 - JWT Authentication & Authorization Flow for User Login, Register, Logout
 - Project Structure for React Redux JWT Authentication, Router, Axios
-- Working with Redux Actions, Reducers, Store using redux-toolkit
+- Working with Redux Actions, Reducers, and Store using redux-toolkit
 - Storing JWT in HttpOnly Cookies
-- Creating React Function Components with Hooks & Form Validation
+- Creating React Function Components with Hooks and form Validation
 - React Function Components for accessing protected Resources (Authorization)
 - Dynamic Navigation Bar in React App